 \subsection{While rule}

-Similarly to the conditional rule, the precondition of the premise changes from conjunction to implication compared to standard Hoare logic.
-Furthermore, we weaken the postcondition to only condition reachable states, namely on those satisfying $\neg B$ -- this is needed to be able to prove completeness in Section~\ref{sec:completeness}.
+Similarly to the conditional rule, the pre-condition of the premise changes from conjunction to implication compared to standard Hoare logic.
+Furthermore, we weaken the post-condition to only condition reachable states, namely on those satisfying $\neg B$ -- this is needed to be able to prove completeness in Section~\ref{sec:completeness}.

 To prove soundness of this rule, let $s,s'$ be such that $\executes{\ccwhiledo{B}{S}}{s}{s'}$ and $\neg B(s') \limp P(s')$ hold.
 We need to show that $P(s)$ holds, assuming validity of the premise.

 As \ccwhiledo{B}{S} terminates, there are some $k$ and states $s=s_0$, \dots, $s_k=s'$ such that